grycap/oscar-landing/content/english/blog/post-oscar-text-to-speech.md

 ### STEP 2: Verify the Service

-After some seconds, the service will be created.
+After some seconds, the service will be made.
 If you specified, input and output buckets would be automatically created.
 Verify that the service is up and running with the command:

 ```sh
 oscar-cli service list